Directorates of Hygiene and Pathology

 On 1 Jan 1919, 2078 Prisoners of War were held by the British in Malta.
 There were: Germans 1301, Austrians 318, Turks 312, Bulgars 23, Others 124.

 In 1915, Captain D C L Fitzwilliams RAMC wrote A practical manual of bandaging.
-The book was published in 1915 while he was serving at Malta as medical officer to 1,500 Prisoners of War of various nationalities, and while he was actively engaged in preparing orderlies for their duties in the field.
+This was published in 1915 while he was serving at Malta as medical officer to 1,500 Prisoners of War of various nationalities, and while he was actively engaged in preparing orderlies for their duties in the field.

 On 28 Aug 1919 the following officers were brought to the notice of the Secretary of State for War for valuable services rendered in connection with the war:

 Temp Maj T Mackenzie V D MD, Temp Maj C R Nicholson, Surg Maj A E Mifsud RMA, Surg Maj R Randon MD RMA.

 In 1919, Prof Winifred Clara Cullis, Professor of Physiology at the University of London, was sent to Gibraltar and Malta to lecture to the troops.
 She was appointed OBE in recognition of this service.